G-On Riders

 G-On Riders (G-onらいだーす) is a Japanese anime series animated by TNK and Shaft.
 The "G" in "G-On" stands for "Glasses".
 Every female character in the series (including in one brief shot the Statue of Liberty) wears glasses, hence the title.
 The character designs are intended to both parody and glorify the meganekko fetish among many anime fans.
-Other fetishes the anime uses include maids, seifuku, nurses, lolitas, and nuns.
+Other fetishes the anime uses include maids, sailor uniform, nurses, lolitas, and nuns.

 Plot

 In the near future, most of the Earth has been conquered by aliens.
 However, a small region in Japan has successfully repelled them thanks to the development of "G-On" technology by the Grand Rifurekuto Amudo/Grand Reflect Armed (GRA).
 This technology involves a band of girls (at first two, then three) who channel energy through special glasses.
 In this way they are able to destroy the giant mechanized monsters, "Fancy Beasts", sent by the aliens.